-Will I Lose My Assets By Filing Chapter 7 Bankruptcy?
+Will You Lose Assets By Filing Chapter 7 Bankruptcy?

 Chapter 7 is sometimes referred to as “liquidation” bankruptcy because the bankruptcy trustee can seize assets to pay your debts.
 However, certain property is exempt from seizure in Florida.
-Exempt property includes all equity in your home, up to $1,000 of equity in your car, and up to $1,000 in other personal property ($4,000 if you do not claim the Florida homestead exemption).
-We are very skilled at using exemptions to help our clients retain important items.
+Exempt property includes all equity in your home, up to $1,000 of equity in your car and up to $1,000 in other personal property ($4,000 if you do not claim the Florida homestead exemption).
+I am skilled at using exemptions to help clients retain important items.

 What Are The Additional Benefits Of Chapter 7?